Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

-First, if the tracked original weight-sum ever goes below $-|Q| \cdot W$, we transition to a special sink non-\tcoBuchi state $q_-$ with new state weight $-1$.
-This state weight assignment ensures that player~1 plays such that the tracked original-weight sums never go below $-|Q| \cdot W$, since all states with tracked original-weight sums not smaller than $-|Q| \cdot W$ have new state weights that are at least $0$, and thus since player~1 is the maximizer in this new game, it is in its interest to not fall into the sink non-\tcoBuchi state with the lower state weight.
-This first modification gives us a mean-payoff supremal game with tracked original weight-sums in the range $-|Q| \cdot W$ to $\infty$.
+First, if the tracked original weight-sum ever goes below $-|Q| \vdot W$, we transition to a special sink non-\tcoBuchi state $q_-$ with the new \emph{state} weight $-(|Q| \vdot W +1)$.
+This state weight assignment ensures that player~1 plays such that the tracked original-weight sums never go below $-|Q| \vdot W$, since all states with tracked original-weight sums greater than or equal to $-|Q| \vdot W$ have new state weights that are strictly greater than $-(|Q| \vdot W +1)$, and thus since player~1 is the maximizer in this new game, it is in the interest of player~1 to not fall into the sink non-\tcoBuchi state $q_-$ with the lower state weight.
+This first modification gives us a mean-payoff supremal game with tracked original weight-sums in range $-(|Q| \vdot W +1)$ to $+\infty$.

-We apply a second modification to the weight function: if the tracked original weight-sum ever goes above $|Q| \cdot W$, we transition to a special sink non-\tcoBuchi state $q_+$ with new state weight $|Q| \cdot W+1$.
-The second state weight assignment above ensures that player~2 plays such that the tracked original weight-sums never go above $|Q| \cdot W$, since all states with tracked original weight-sums at least $-|Q| \cdot W$ (by the first modification above), and at most $|Q| \cdot W$ (by the second modification), have new state weights at most $|Q| \cdot W$.
-Since player~2 is the minimizer in this new game, it is in its interest to not fall into the sink non-\tcoBuchi state with the higher weight $|Q| \cdot W+1$.
-Thus, these two modifications ensure that we only need to keep track of original-weight sums from $-|Q| \cdot W$ to $|Q| \cdot W$ in the larger mean-payoff supremal game.
-The constructed game has $O(|Q|^2 \cdot W)$ states, $O(|E|\cdot |Q|\cdot W)$ edges, and the supremal absolute value of the new weight function is $O(|Q| \cdot W)$.
-Thus our reduction and Theorem~\ref{thrm_basic} yield the following result for average debit level objectives.
+We apply a second modification: if the tracked original weight-sum ever goes above $|Q| \cdot W$, we transition to a special sink non-\tcoBuchi state $q_+$ with new state weight $|Q| \cdot W+1$.
+This modification ensures that player~2 plays such that the tracked original weight-sums never go above $|Q| \cdot W$, since all states with tracked original weight-sums at most $|Q| \cdot W$ have new state weights at most $0$.
+Since player~2 is the minimizer in this new game, it is in the interest of player~2 to not fall into the sink non-\tcoBuchi state with the higher weight $|Q| \cdot W+1$.
+Thus, these two modifications ensure that we only need to keep track of original-weight sums from $-|Q| \cdot W$ to $|Q| \cdot W $ in the larger mean-payoff supremal game.